ExclaveTech/docs/README.md

 <img src="https://github.com/zk-coprocessor/docs/blob/main/img/pic7.png" alt="pic7" width="1000" height="auto">

 **Relationships Between Multiple Batches**:
-As each batch is verified based on individual game sessions, they have detached from the sequential order between blocks.
-Therefore, there is no need for checking the global state among multiple batches, as they are no longer associated.
+Between batches, due to the individual validation of each game session, they have detached from any sequential relationship.
+Each batch has its own new state root to determine the continuity and relevance of transactions, and multiple batches are no longer correlated.
+In reality, multiple game sessions are products of different EVM environments, so each game session has its own related EVM environment and corresponding state root.
+The states being verified are effectively parallel states.

 **Existing Issues**:
-The existing proof circuitry and verification methods strictly depend on the order of block production and global state checks.
-Submission and verification are performed based on the strict order of production.
-However, our proof production is on a per-game session basis, detached from the order of block production.
-The state within an individual batch has also detached from the original sequential global state.
-Overall, proofs are produced in a parallel form, and the states of multiple batches have decoupled.
-Therefore, the original zkevm circuitry and verification methods are no longer applicable, requiring the development of new circuitry for proof production.
+Even though the state roots of multiple game sessions are independent, the handling of account states remains a cross-state problem.

 ### Initiation and Conclusion of Game Sessions
 *TODO*